ual-cci/MSc-Coding-1/session5.md

-# Session 5: 3D graphics from scratch
+# Session 5: 3D Graphics From Scratch

 ## Part One : Recap
  - Last session we looked at more advanced 2D graphics concepts